UnifyBio/unifybio-site/docs/index.md

 # About UnifyBio

-UnifyBio is a set of power tools for data-driven data harmoniozation, ETL, analysis, and visualization, designed for use by informaticians in the translational sciences.
+UnifyBio is a set of power tools for data-driven data harmonization, ETL, analysis, and visualization, designed for use by informaticians in the translational sciences.
-UnifyBio is aimed at building and co-locating high quality clinical and molecular datasets by enabling even small teams to extract data out of ad hoc tables, schemas, and siloes, and into unified representations with a simple, declarative workflow.
+UnifyBio is aimed at building and co-locating high quality clinical and molecular datasets by extracting data out of ad hoc tables, schemas, and siloes, and into unified representations with a simple, declarative workflow.
 UnifyBio's distributed data formats store highly dimensional and relationally intertwined datasets efficiently in distributed systems, making them available for full query, semantically rich exploration,